mbernste/mbernste.github.io/_posts/2023-06-19-determinants.md

 $$\text{Det}(\boldsymbol{A}) := \sum_{i=1}^m (-1)^{i+1} a_{i,1} \text{Det}(\boldsymbol{A}_{-1,-i})$$

-Before understanding this equation, we must first ask ourselves what we even mean by "volume" in $m$-dimensional space.
-In fact, it is through answering this very question that will arrive at the equation above.
-Specifically, we will formulate a set of three axioms that attempt to capture our notion of "geometric volume" in a very abstract way.
+Before understanding this equation, we must first ask ourselves what we really mean by "volume" in $m$-dimensional space.
+In fact, it is through the process of answering this very question that we bring us to the equation above.
+Specifically, we will formulate a set of three axioms that attempt to capture the notion of "geometric volume" in a very abstract way that applies to higher dimensions.
 Then, we will show that the only formula that satisfies these axioms is the formula for the determinant shown above!

 These axioms are as follows: